 Grading in split-screen Gradebooks

-Teachers can annotate and assess Tasks in a split-screen gradebook view using the Rubric View.
-This will sync the entered grades and comments directly to the Task Gradebook.
+Teachers can view the assessment criteria descriptors and assess the Task by using the Rubric View.
+This will sync the entered grades directly to the Task Gradebook.

-Switching between students in the split-screen view is possible via the student name dropdown menu at the top of the page.
+Switching between students in the split-screen view is possible by selecting the student's name from the student list on the left-side menu.